 Timeline 2.0

-Built inSome time ago, I built a timeline thing.
-It ran smoothly for a few years, but it was a heavy, complex project.
+This is my second attempt at such a project.
+The first version ran smoothly for a few years, but it was a complex mess.
 It was hard to configure, run, reason about and work on.
 I dreaded touching it.

 This iteration is leaner, simpler.
-It’s meant to be calm technology that requires as little attention as possible.
-It draw inspiration from the simple, efficient static site generator I created for All About Berlin.
+It’s calm technology.
+It draws inspiration from the simple, efficient static site generator I created for All About Berlin.

 The filesystem is the database

-If I give you a database dump, you need a few specialised tools to peek at what’s inside.
-If you want a nice user interface to see the data, you’ll likely have to write your own.
+If I give you a database dump, you need specialised tools to peek at what’s inside.
+If you want a nice user interface to see the data, you have to write your own.

-One benefit to that approach is that the timeline has no data of its own.
-I don’t have to back up its database, because I can always rebuild a timeline out of the original files.
+The timeline has no data of its own.
+There is no database to back up, because I can always regenerate it out of the original files.

 Open standards